iraycd/iraycd.github.io/_posts/2014-03-10-solving-problem.md

 ##Think again
 I found the best solution.
-But wait it doesn't work not now.
+But wait.
+It doesn't work.
+Not now.
 Can you improve the solution?
-The solution which you have got is it really awesome.
-Does it solve tempory problems.
+The solution which you have got is really awesome.
+Does it solve tempory problems?
 Go back to the loop and think again.
-Go back to understand the it again.
+Go back to understand it again.

-##If works.
-Start implementing
+##If it works.
+Start implementing.

 ####Reference:
 [Simon's Golden Circle](https://www.youtube.com/watch?v=u4ZoJKF_VuA)